Job Post

 Description

-Are you a veterinarian who loves to teach and has a passion for shelter medicine and increasing access to veterinary care for underserved communities?
+Are you a veterinarian who loves to teach and has a passion for shelter medicine and HQHVSN, and desire to increase access to veterinary care for underserved communities?
 Join our team!

 Interested?
 Please reach out to learn more about this unique teaching opportunity!

-Purpose of Position: The League’s clinical and surgical instructor cultivates learning opportunities for League externs; providing direct supervision in fast-paced shelter and community medicine environments, including support, consultation, and guidance for externs regarding case management, diagnostics, and surgery.
-This is also an adjunct faculty position with Colorado State University Veterinary School and serves as a liaison between the League and CSU.
+Purpose of Position: The League’s clinical and surgical instructor veterinarian cultivates learning opportunities for League externs in shelter and community medicine, providing overall management and coordination of the program while serving as the primary instructor for shelter medicine and consulting with instructors for community medicine.
+This is also an adjunct faculty position with Colorado State University’s College of Veterinary Medicine and Biomedical Sciences.

 Responsibilities